Timeline of Arts Network Ottawa’s Achievements

 Celebrates 30 years serving the arts community

-Neighbourhood Arts 150, an official Canada 150 and Ontario 150 activity, celebrates with 12 arts projects in 21 communities across the City of Ottawa.
+Neighbourhood Arts 150, an official Canada 150 and Ottawa 2017 activity, celebrates with 12 arts projects in 21 communities across the City of Ottawa.

-Partnered with Ottawa 2017, Council of Heritage Organizations and Ottawa Arts Council to steward the Arts, Culture and Heritage Fund projects during 2017 celebrations
+Partnered with Ottawa 2017, Council of Heritage Organizations and Ottawa Arts Council to steward the Ottawa 2017 Arts, Culture and Heritage Investment Program during 2017 celebrations.

 Formed a West Arts working group and opened an office at Nepean Creative Arts Centre